 Mission Statement of the Western Piedmont Symphony

-In recent days, the Western Piedmont Symphony has been grieving for George Floyd, Breonna Taylor, and Ahmaud Arbery who have suffered and died due to systemic racism, bigotry, and hatred in our country.
-We are deeply saddened by these unimaginable tragedies and we recognize the pain, anguish, and fear that members of the African American community have endured.
-We stand with you.
+The Western Piedmont Symphony recognizes that our fellow citizens of the African American community have long endured unimaginable tragedies and discrimination due to systemic racism and oppression in our country.
+Our message is clear; we stand with you.
 As leaders in the arts, we are called to promote uplifting experiences that celebrate a shared humanity through music.
-We want to state unequivocally that hate and racism have no place in our organization or community.
+We want to state unequivocally that hate and racism have no place in our organization or community, and we are actively working to address this most important issue.

-We sincerely hope that we all use this moment for reflection, but also to move forward to create meaningful and significant change.
+We sincerely hope that our community will take time to reflect, but also to move forward to create meaningful and significant change.
 While we welcome a robust difference of opinions and perspectives we will be unified by our efforts of inclusivity and great music for ALL.

 The Western Piedmont Symphony is committed to the lofty goal of bringing our community together through music and we welcome you on our journey to brighter days ahead.

-Submitted by: Matthew Troy, Music Director; Ingrid Keller, Executive Director; and WPS Board of Directors
+Submitted by: Matthew Troy, Music Director; Ingrid Keller, Executive Director; and WPS Board of Directors, Gary McDougal - President